Genetic Testing in Pulmonary Fibrosis (For Health Care Providers)

 Document Development Group Members

-Co-Chair: Janet Talbert, MS, CGC, Medical Genetics and Genomic Medicine, Vanderbilt University
+Co-Chair: Janet Talbert, MS, CGC, Genetics and Genomics, Vanderbilt University

 Mary Armanios, MD, Oncology, Johns Hopkins

 Nikkola Carmichael, PhD, MS, CGC Medical Sciences and Education Boston University

 Gregory P. Cosgrove, MD, FCCP Pulmonary, Previously at National Jewish Health